waxantiques

 Browse our stunning collection of antique silver Wine Antiques and Accessories to complement your leisure and dining experience.

-Wine Coolers, Jugs & Ewers, Wine Funnels
+Wine Coolers, Jugs & Ewers, Wine Funnels – Wine Accessories, Cocktail & Bar, Coasters/Bottle Holders

 Alcohol has its roots in Ancient History.
-Beer jugs were made as early as 10,000 BC, vineyards were planted back in Biblical times and the ancient Egyptians enjoyed both beer and wine.
-The Chinese considered alcohol as a spiritual food.
-In England, drinking water was not commonly available until the late 19th century and so beer, the people’s beverage, was drunk as a substitute for water.
-Wine, imported from France, Germany, Spain and Portugal, was expensive and consumed by the wealthy classes.
-Alcohol spirits were readily available since the Middle Ages, brandy being originally produced for medicinal purposes and only available in apothecaries.
+Beer jugs were made as early as 10,000 BC, vineyards were planted back in Biblical times, the ancient Egyptians enjoyed both beer and wine, and the Chinese considered alcohol as a spiritual food.
 Over the centuries, drinking has played an important role in increasing the enjoyment of life.
-Not only a social pleasure and an aid to relaxation but “a small tipple” also greatly enhances the pleasure of eating.
+Not only a social pleasure and an aid to relaxation, the “small tipple” also greatly enhances the pleasure of eating.

 read more